This article will show you the seven ways to upload songs on Spotify and make name, fame, and money.

 7. CD Baby

-And last but not the least CD Baby.
+And last but not least CD Baby.
 The claim to be the biggest DSP platform for music distribution.
 They support 30+ music stores.

 Here are some features of CD Baby distribution network.